 The Treasury Department, under this proposal, would oversee payment collections, defaults and borrower relations of federal student loans, much like the IRS does with federal income taxes.

-It's not clear whether Trump would follow this strategy.
-On the campaign trail, he sought to distance himself from Project 2025, as did Vice President-Elect JD Vance.
-Both Trump and Vance, however, have several ties to project's authors and the Heritage Foundation.
+It's not clear whether Trump would follow this strategy, as Trump has sought to distance himself from Project 2025.
+Both Trump and Vance, however, have several ties to project's authors and the Heritage Foundation, the conservative think tank behind Project 2025.

 What to expect from a Trump Education Department

-Although President-Elect Trump will not have unilateral control to disband the Education Department, he will have significant power to influence how it operates.
+Although Trump will not have unilateral control to disband the Education Department, he has significant power to influence how it operates.

-Under Trump, the day-to-day priorities of the department are expected to take a 180.
+Under Trump and McMahon, the day-to-day priorities of the department are expected to take a 180.

-“We're likely to see a repeat of Trump's first term,” says Itzkowitz.
+“We're likely to see a repeat of Trump's first term,” Itzkowitz said in a November interview.
 “Generally, this involved scaling back any and all regulations put in place by the Obama or Biden administrations."

-SAVE is currently on hold as it’s being challenged in federal court.
-Assuming it survives the legal challenge, Itzkowitz says the Trump administration could simply divert resources from it as well as PSLF once in power, without any Congressional action required.
+SAVE is currently on hold as it’s being challenged in federal court, and it appears likely that the plan will be struck down.
+Even if it survives the legal challenge, Itzkowitz said the Trump administration could simply divert resources from it as well as PSLF, without any Congressional action required.
 In Trump's first term, for example, his budget requests called for slashing funding for multiple federal student aid programs, including PSLF.

-In that case, a lot of current initiatives at the Education Department could face death by neglect.
+In that case, a lot of current student loan benefits at the Education Department could face death by neglect — regardless of what happens with the department overall.

-“It’s likely that the incoming administration will abandon forgiveness programs,” he says, “whenever and wherever possible.”
+“It’s likely that the [Trump] administration will abandon forgiveness programs,” he said, “whenever and wherever possible.”

 Ads by Money.
 We may be compensated if you click this ad.AdAds by Money disclaimer